MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 !["Schedule postMessage" events and "On Message" events in the Performance tool](./devtools-124-images/post-message-events.png)

 The performance timeline has been updated to help you investigate when a `postMessage` call occurred, and how long the message was queued before the handler starts.
-The dispatch events are linked to handler events with arrow initiators that appear when you click on either type of event:
+The dispatch events are linked to handler events by initiator arrows that appear when you click on either type of event:

 ![Arrows linking dispatch events to handler events](./devtools-124-images/post-message-events-arrows.png)